bitpixi2/Bizniz-Quest-Ask/README.md

 ## How to Play

 ### Step 1: Start Your Quest
-- Click the "Create Ask" button in r/BiznizQuest
+- Click the "Create your networking ask" button in r/BiznizQuest
 - The app will guide you through a series of choices to build your perfect networking post in seconds

 ### Step 2: Choose Your Role